Enoch1623/alx-system_engineering-devops/README.md

-coding is just like a game
+coding is just like a game.